swansonk14/SyntheMol/README.md

 Run MCTS with the random forest and chemprop models to generate molecules with one reaction.

+TODO: switch 5000 to 20000 if those runs work out

 Random forest
 ```
 python tree_search.py \